Parent Sleep Tips

 Your Bedtime Routine

-We go through these consistent bedtime routines for our little one’s but many of us fall asleep on the couch and crawl to bed, too exhausted to even brush our own teeth! (no judgement – been there!)
+We go through these consistent bedtime routines for our little one’s but many of us fall asleep on the couch and crawl to bed, too exhausted to even brush our own teeth! (no judgment – been there!)

 Here’s a sample simple routine: